Colors (Between the Buried and Me album)

-Colors is the fourth studio album by the American progressive metal band Between the Buried and Me, released on September 18, 2007 through Victory Records.
+Colors is the fourth studio album by the American progressive metal band Between the Buried and Me, released on September 18, 2007, through Victory Records.
 Although separated in 8 tracks, Colors gives the impression of one continuous song, with transitions between each part.
 The album was remixed and remastered in 2020.
 In August 2021, the band released a sequel to Colors, titled Colors II.

+In 2024, John Hill of Loudwire named it the best metalcore album of 2007.

 Overview

 Colors was recorded in April through May 2007 at the Basement Studios with Jamie King as the chosen producer for it.
 Prior to its release, it received great praise and sold 12,600 copies in its first week of release, reaching 57th on the Billboard 200, which was the first time the band reached the top 100 on the list.
 Mike Portnoy of Dream Theater, one of Between the Buried and Me's main influences, named Colors his favorite album of the year.
 PopMatters wrote, "A true marvel, this challenging but ultimately highly rewarding album is an example of a young band just discovering what it’s capable of.
 At the rate they’re going, the modern metal pantheon awaits," while Ultimate Guitar also named it "Best Album of the Year" in their annual This Year in Metal.

-A live DVD, titled Colors Live, was released on October 14, 2008 and includes footage from a live show on August 2, 2008 at Rocketown in Nashville, Tennessee.
+A live DVD, titled Colors Live, was released on October 14, 2008, and includes footage from a live show on August 2, 2008, at Rocketown in Nashville, Tennessee.

 The song "Prequel to the Sequel" is featured as downloadable content for the video game, Rock Band 2, though it is the radio edited version of the song, shortened to five minutes, leaving the polka verse and everything after missing.

 In May 2017, Between the Buried and Me announced a 10th anniversary tour of the album with The Contortionist, Polyphia, and Toothgrinder.